-Ex-Rep. Mike Rogers’ group puts Michigan in presidential national security spotlight
+Rogers’ group puts Mich. in security debate spotlight

 Ohio Gov. John Kasich will be quizzed on his foreign policy views Monday at a forum in Southfield sponsored by a group seeking to inject national security issues into the 2016 presidential race.

 Kasich will take part in a 45-minute event sponsored by Americans for Peace, Prosperity and Security, which is led by former Michigan U.S. Rep. Mike Rogers, R-Howell.
 Monday’s 1 p.m. event with Kasich at Lawrence Technological University marks the first APPS national security forum outside of Iowa, New Hampshire and South Carolina — which hold the first caucuses and primaries.

 APPS has held 13 of these one-on-one question-and-answer sessions with Republican presidential candidates in Iowa, New Hampshire and South Carolina, Rogers said.